Bulk of Russian forces 30km from centre of Kiev: UK Defence Ministry | www.lokmattimes.com

 UK Foreign Secretary Liz Truss said: "These new sanctions send a clear message that nothing and no one is off the table.
 These measures reflect the horror and gravity of what Putin and his regime have done, violating the territorial integrity of a sovereign nation with an illegal and unjustified invasion."

-Notably, in the early hours on Thursday, Russia launched a special military operation after the breakaway republics of Donetsk and Luhansk requested assistance to defend themselves from ongoing attacks by the Ukrainian troops.
+Notably, in the early hours on Thursday, Russia launched a special military operation after the recognition of Donetsk and Luhansk.

 The Western countries have strongly condemned the Russian military operation and boosted the sanctions pressure on Moscow.